Pedee people

-The Pee Dee people, also Pedee and Peedee, are American Indians of the Southeast United States.
+The Pedee people, also Pee Dee and Peedee, were a historic Native American tribe of the Southeastern United States.
 Historically, their population has been concentrated in the Piedmont of present-day South Carolina.
-In the 17th and 18th centuries, English colonists named the Pee Dee River and the Pee Dee region of South Carolina for the tribe.

-Several organizations, including state-recognized tribes, one state-recognized group and unrecognized groups, claim descent from the Pedee.
+It is believed that in the 17th and 18th centuries, English colonists named the Pee Dee River and the Pee Dee region of South Carolina for the tribe.
+Today four state-recognized tribes, one state-recognized group, and several unrecognized groups claim descent from the historic Pedee people.
+Presently none of these organizations are recognized by the Bureau of Indian Affairs, with the Catawba Indian Nation being the only federally recognized tribe within South Carolina.